fjossandon/Tax4Fun2/README.md

 makeFunctionalPrediction(path_to_otu_table = "KELP_otu_table.txt", path_to_reference_data = "Tax4Fun2_ReferenceData_v1.1", path_to_temp_folder = "Kelp_Ref99NR_withUser1", database_mode = "Ref99NR", normalize_by_copy_number = T, min_identity_to_reference = 0.97, normalize_pathways = F, include_user_data = T, path_to_user_data = "KELP_UserData", name_of_user_data = "KELP1")
 ```

-**3) Making functional predictions using the default database and a user-generated database (clustered with ucsearch)**
+**3) Making functional predictions using the default database and a user-generated database (clustered with usearch)**
 ```
 # 1. Generate user data (specify the path to the user data [here: KELP_UserData]); the database will be generated in the folder with your data
 generateUserDataByClustering(path_to_reference_data = "Tax4Fun2_ReferenceData_v1.1", path_to_user_data = "KELP_UserData", name_of_user_data = "KELP2", fasta_extension = ".ffn", uproc_file_extension = ".txt", path_to_usearch_bin = "usearch.exe", similarity_threshold = 0.99)